Creatio-labs/Creatio-Extension-for-Visual-Studio/README.md

 # Creatio Extension for Visual Studio
-The set of extensions, templates, and snippets that will increase your productivity with Creatio development.
+The set of extensions, templates, and snippets that will increase your productivity developing on Creatio platform.

 ## Getting Started
 ### Snippets